marcosvbs/scorecaster/README.md

 - **Hardened by default** — per-user/per-IP rate limiting, validated external data, HTTPS/HSTS/secure-cookie switches for production.
 - **Runs on a shoebox** — single SQLite file, single container, no Redis, no build pipeline.
-Designed for a Railway Hobby plan.
+Runs comfortably on a small VM or any container host.

 ## How scoring works